clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - so nextjs prebuilds pages at build-time on machine but this way, if data changes frequenty...

 ### OPTION 1 - fetch new data to replace loaded data
-- NEXJS -> solution is to use react (useEffecg) to fetch updated data from server and replace the initially loaded data
+- NEXJS -> solution is to use react (useEffect) to fetch updated data from server and replace the initially loaded data

 ### OPTION 2 (PREFERRED METHOD) - incremental static generation
 - nextjs doesnt just generate page statically once after initial build -> continuously updated even after deployment (without redeployment)